apache/spark-website/releases/_posts/2016-07-27-spark-release-2-0-0.md

 For the DStream API, the most prominent update is the new experimental support for Kafka 0.10.

-### Operational and Packaging Improvements
+### Dependency and Packaging Improvements

-There are a variety of improvements to Spark's operations and packaging process.
-The most prominent change is that Spark 2.0 no longer requires a fat assembly jar for production deployment.
+There are a variety of changes to Spark's operations and packaging process:

+ - Spark 2.0 no longer requires a fat assembly jar for production deployment.
+ - Akka dependency has been removed, and as a result, user applications can program against any versions of Akka.
+ - Kryo version is bumped to 3.0.
+ - The default build is now using Scala 2.11 rather than Scala 2.10.

 ### Removals, Behavior Changes and Deprecations